Therapy for Young Adults in San Francisco

 a young man looking at the camera

-I mainly apply a psychodynamic approach to therapy for young adults.
-Through psychodynamic therapy and psychoanalysis, I’ll guide you as you question your assumptions and beliefs about yourself, explore how your past is influencing your present, and expand your self-awareness.
+I primarily use a psychodynamic approach when working with young adults.
+Through psychodynamic therapy and psychoanalysis, I’ll help you question long-standing assumptions about yourself, explore how past experiences shape your current struggles, and expand your self-awareness.

-If you harbor fears of abandonment, failure, or success that are preventing you from designing a life you’re proud of, you’ll examine if these fears might be rooted in past trauma, family dynamics, or societal pressures.
-We’ll discuss which aspects of your identity are validated in your current environment and which parts of you feel suffocated.
-Internal Family Systems (IFS) therapy can help you integrate these parts to live as your whole self.
+If fears of abandonment, failure, or even success are keeping you from building the life you want, we’ll explore whether these fears might stem from trauma, family dynamics, or broader societal pressures.
+We’ll look at which aspects of your identity feel affirmed in your current environment and which parts of you feel restricted or unseen.
+Internal Family Systems (IFS) therapy can help integrate these parts so you can live with a greater sense of wholeness.

-Many young adults dealing with low self-esteem benefit from Cognitive Behavioral Therapy (CBT) techniques for addressing thought distortions exacerbated by anxiety and depression.
-Together, we’ll change your negative self-talk, address black-and-white thinking, and gradually rewrite the narratives that have defined you.
-Furthermore, we’ll discuss the triggers that might be worsening your stress levels.
-With mindfulness-based therapy, we’ll strengthen your emotional regulation skills so that you can navigate anxiety-inducing situations and life transitions with a sense of ease.
+Many young adults navigating anxiety or depression benefit from Cognitive Behavioral Therapy (CBT) techniques to challenge thought distortions that fuel low self-esteem.
+Together, we’ll work on shifting negative self-talk, addressing black-and-white thinking, and gradually rewriting the internal narratives that have held you back.
+We’ll also explore the triggers that intensify your stress levels, and with mindfulness-based therapy, strengthen your emotional-regulation skills so you can approach life transitions with more ease.

-Whether you’re grappling with depression, career or academic pressures, or questions about your identity, you don’t have to face these challenges alone.
-Through therapy, you can approach obstacles as opportunities for positive growth and embrace a new chapter of your life centered around honoring your values.
+Whether you're struggling with depression, academic or career pressures, or questions about your identity, you don’t have to navigate these challenges alone.
+Therapy can help you see obstacles as opportunities for growth and open a new chapter rooted in honoring your own values.

 But You May Still Have Questions About Young Adult Counseling…

-• Feeling apprehensive about working through complex emotional issues in therapy is normal.
-I will not push you to discuss anything before you’re ready.
-You’ll move through sessions at a pace that feels safe and manageable while building skills that will prepare you to overcome obstacles.
-Therapy is a journey, and you only need to take one step at a time.
+• Feeling hesitant about exploring difficult emotional experiences is completely normal.
+You won’t be pushed to talk about anything before you're ready.
+In therapy, we’ll move at a pace that feels safe and manageable, building coping skills and emotional steadiness as we go.
+This is a gradual process, and you only need to take one step at a time.

-• In therapy, I create a welcoming, non-judgmental environment where it’s safe to be vulnerable.
-During sessions, you’re free to express yourself openly and share your unique perspective.
-Over time, we’ll work towards reframing vulnerability as a sign of strength rather than weakness.
+• I work hard to create a welcoming, non-judgmental space where it’s safe to be vulnerable.
+You’re encouraged to express yourself openly, share your perspective, and bring all parts of your identity into the room.
+Over time, we’ll reframe vulnerability as a form of courage rather than weakness.

 Through Therapy, You Can Build A Fulfilling, Authentic Life

-For young adults, psychodynamic therapy can be a transformative path to deepening your self-awareness and pursue personal growth.
-If you’re ready to discover your true self, and you’re interested in learning more about my practice, I invite you to fill out my contact form to schedule a free, 50-minute in-person consultation session in person or over Zoom.
+For young adults, psychodynamic therapy can be a transformative path toward deepening your self-awareness and pursuing meaningful personal growth.
+If you’re ready to discover your true self and want to learn more about my practice, I invite you to complete my contact form to schedule a free, 50-minute consultation— either in person at my San Francisco office at 879 14th Street, in the Duboce Triangle neighborhood, or over Zoom.

 Recent Posts